 2. In the left-side navigation pane, choose ALB > Server Groups.

-3. On the Server Groups page, find the server group that you created and click Modify Backend Server in the Actions column.
+3. On the Server Groups page, find the server group that you want to manage and click Modify Backend Server in the Actions column.

 4. On the Backend Servers tab, click Add Function.

-5. In the Add Backend Server panel, add a function by using one of the following methods, set the required parameters, and then click OK.
+5. In the Add Backend Server panel, use one of the following methods to add a function and click OK.

 Select Service from the drop-down list.